willnorris/willnorris.com/src/_posts/2014-05-27-go-rest-apis-and-pointers.md

 client.Repositories.Edit("google", "go-github", r)
 ```

-To make this easier, go-github provides a handful of convenience functions copied over from goprotobuf for creating
+To make this easier, go-github provides a handful of convenience functions copied over from the protobuf package for
-pointer types:
+creating pointer types:

 ``` go
 r := &github.Repository{Description: github.String("new description")}